 The markets are usually set up in the early morning and open for business around 8am; most close by noon or 1pm.
 Some set ups are as simple as a card table while others include refrigerated trucks or full rotisseries.

 Indoors or outdoors, most French markets offer the best selection of local, seasonal fruit and vegetables.
 Meat and especially fish are at the peak of freshness or perfectly cured, depending on what you’re looking for.
 The selection of bread, olives, tapenade, honey, cheese, herbs, spices, and oils is the best around.
-The markets are an ideal place to pick up picnic supplies or, if you’re feeling ambitious like I was, you can try a cooking project.
+The markets are an ideal place to pick up picnic supplies or, if you’re feeling ambitious like we were, you can try a cooking project.

 Aix-en-Provence, France, is a stunning city dotted with plane trees and fountains and overflowing with joie de vivre.
-It has a compact, walkable center that makes up in spirit what it lacks in a list of “must see” sites.
-A day in Aix is just about being and enjoying.
+It has a compact, walkable center packed with ambiance and a list of fun things to see.

 If you visit Aix-en-Provence on a Tuesday, Thursday, or Saturday, you can have your pick from anything in the farmer’s market, the flower market, the antiques market, the fruit and vegetable market, or the textiles market.
 It’s an embarrassment of riches.
-Needless to say, my day trip to Aix was on a Tuesday in order to see as much as possible.
+We’ve visited Aix twice–on Tuesday and Thursday–in order to see as much as possible.
 This is undoubtedly one of the best towns in Provence for market lovers.